BCom Effective Listening Notes Study Material

 Types of Listening

-Different kinds of listening capacity depends on different situations.
+Different kinds of listening capacity depend on different situations.
 Thrill and Bovee have explained four types of listening:

 (i) Content listening.
-It means the capacity to understand and to preserve the message:
+It means the capacity to understand and preserve the message:

 (ii) Critical listening.
 It means the capacity to evaluate the message.